Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 In the [next tutorial][next-post], I'll be teaching you how to make this look better with  `padding`, `width` and `height` properties.

 > By the way - the stuff that we're making at the moment looks __*TERRIBLE*__.
-But don't lose hope.
-It all starts somewhere, and we need to know the actual CSS properties and how they work before we can make complex stuff that looks good.
+But don’t lose hope - it all starts somewhere.
+You need to know the actual CSS properties and how they work before you can make complex stuff that looks good.
 That's my inspiring pep-talk done for the moment &#128539;<!--http://graphemica.com/%F0%9F%98%9B-->

 ## The `background-image` property
 Here is where things start to get fun - let's play with some images!
-Just like in [HTML][html], images are linked from URLs (see [this article][images]).
+Like in [HTML][html], images are linked from URLs (see [this article][images]).
 The same thing applies in CSS!
 Here is how you declare a background image in CSS:
 ```CSS
 h1 {
     background-image: url('https://codetheweb.blog/assets/img/header-img.jpg');
 }
 ```
-As you can see, it follows this syntax: `url('https://example.com/example.jpg')`.
-The single quotes are not nessecary, but it is good practice to put them in as there are some situations where you might need them.
+The single quotes are not necessary, but it is good practice to put them in.

-Try replacing the `background-color` in your CSS with the `background-image` from above (not the example.com one!)
+Try replacing the `background-color` in your CSS with the `background-image` url from above.
 See what happens:
 ![A black heading with an image as a background][bg-img-screenshot]{:class='screenshot-white'}

 It cuts off some of the image, but at least there is an image there!
-In my [Advanced background images post][advanced-bg-images], I'll be going talking about more cool ways to manipulate the background image including `background-attachment`, `background-position`, `background-repeat` (for tiling) and `background-size`.
+In [this post][advanced-bg-images], I’ll be talking about more cool ways to manipulate the background image.

 OOOKAY.
 Now we're done with colors and backgrounds!